cavi-au/Consent-O-Matic/README.md

 }
 ```

 There are 2 parts, `parent` and `target`.
 The `parent` is optional but if it exists it will be resolved first, and used as the starting point for `target`.
 This allows you to construct very complicated selections of elements that wouldn't otherwise be possible with a single plain CSS selector.
+One example of such is selecting into shadow DOM - where using parent to target the element with the shadow allows querying its children with the selector.

 All the parameters to `parent` and `target` except `selector` are optional.